 Catarina Thepper Karolinska Ljudbyran

-Applying technology to make CT scans less stressful for child patients and increasing the amount of CT scans performed per day has been the goal achieved by the Karolinska University Hospital from Stockholm, thanks to the project carried out by the visual and sound specialist Ljudbyrån AB, with the projection technology of Panasonic as a central element.
+Applying technology to make CT scans less stressful for child patients and increasing the number of CT scans performed per day has been the goal achieved by the Karolinska University Hospital Stockholm, thanks to the project carried out by the visual and sound specialist Ljudbyrån AB, with the projection technology of Panasonic as a central element.

 Catarina Thepper Karolinska Ljudbyran